Act respecting the laicity of the State: Contents and passage

 The Act also invokes section 33 of the Canadian Charter of Rights and Freedoms, the notwithstanding clause, and states that the Act shall have effect notwithstanding section 2 of the Canadian Charter (which protects freedom of religion and freedom of expression), and sections 7 to 15 of the Canadian Charter (section 15 of the Canadian Charter prohibits discrimination by governments, including on the basis of religion).
 The Act also states that it will apply despite sections 1 to 38 of the Quebec Charter of human rights and freedoms.
 These provisions were included to avoid legal challenges based on the Canadian Charter of Rights and Freedoms and the Quebec Charter of Human Rights and Freedoms, which was amended to assert that "state laicity" is of "fundamental importance".

-It passed on June 16 by a 73–35 vote, with backing of the CAQ and the Parti Québécois.
+It passed on June 16 by a 73–35 vote, with the backing of the CAQ and the Parti Québécois.
 The Quebec Liberal Party and Québec solidaire were opposed.
 The CAQ government also introduced last-minute amendments toughening the law, making provisions for a minister to verify that it is being obeyed and to demand corrective measures if necessary.

+2024 Renewal

+On May 2 2024, The National Assembly of Quebec voted to renewal Bill 21 by using the notwithstanding clause for five more years until 2029.
+The assembly vote was 83 for and 26 opposed.
+Coalition Avenir Québec (CAQ) and Parti Québécois (PQ) vote yes, while the Quebec Liberal Party and Québec solidaire vote against.

 Prior legislation

-Proposed Charter of Values
+Proposed Charter of Values (2013)

 The Parti Québécois in 2013 under Premier Pauline Marois proposed the Quebec Charter of Values, a law banning the display of "ostentatious" religious symbols, but they were unable to pass it before losing an election some months thereafter.

-Bill 62
+Bill 62 (2017)

 An act to foster adherence to State religious neutrality and, in particular, to provide a framework for requests for accommodations on religious grounds in certain bodies, introduced as Bill 62 and passed by Premier Philippe Couillard's Liberal government in October 2017 made world headlines.
 The law banned a person whose face is covered from delivering or receiving a public service.
 Justice Minister Stéphanie Vallée stated that people could seek religious exemption on a "case by case" basis.